 Written information is required in case of emergency listing the name, address, and phone number of the person to be notified.
-In addition, an authorization is required for us to begin treatment in the event we cannot locate parents.
-It is important that we always know telephone, address, and workplace changes.
+In addition, an authorization is required for to begin treatment in the event parents can not be reached.
+It is important that we always have updated telephone numbers, addresses, and workplace changes.